 Why Emma Boettcher’s ‘Jeopardy!’ win became a celebration for librarians

-Update: Emma Boettcher will compete in the finals of the annual "Jeopardy!”
+Update: The University of Chicago Library is proud of Emma Boettcher's performance in the finals of the "Jeopardy!”
 Tournament of Champions on Nov.
 14 and 15.
+Congratulations, Emma!

 After historic upset, UChicago librarian to compete in Tournament of Champions